AshtonHeadley/Atlas-Navigation/README.md

 - Step 3: Launch the Application on a Virtual Device
     1. Open another terminal window.
     2. Navigate to the project directory then Atlas directory again:
-`*
+`
-cd [directory path here]/Team5-Atlas-NavigationApp/Atlas *`
+cd [directory path here]/Team5-Atlas-NavigationApp/Atlas `
     3. Run one of the following commands depending on the target platform:
         - For ios: npm run ios
         - For android: npm run android
 ### This will open the project in a virtual device, either an iPhone or an Android emulator.

-Option 2: Hardware run (iOS/iPhone ONLY) [Apple ID with developer access enabled required] Follow general steps 1-4
+# Option 2: Hardware run (iOS/iPhone ONLY) [Apple ID with developer access enabled required]
+1. Follow general steps 1-4
-Run Xcode, open Atlas.xcodeproj
+2. Run Xcode, open Atlas.xcodeproj
-On mobile device, enable developer mode in the settings Using a “charging cable” connect iOS device to computer, enable this device as a “simulator” on Xcode On top bar in Xcode, select connected device in the dropdown menu
+3. On mobile device, enable developer mode in the settings
+4. Using a “charging cable” connect iOS device to computer, enable this device as a “simulator” on Xcode

-Your device name will appear here
+5. On top bar in Xcode, select connected device in the dropdown menu
-Click the “Play” button with title “Start activated scheme” and wait for “Build Succeeded” or other instructions on screen.
+6. Click the “Play” button with title “Start activated scheme” and wait for “Build Succeeded” or other instructions on screen.

-Possible issues:
+    - Possible issues:
-Apple ID with developer access not signed in on Xcode Unverified Developer warning on mobile device (after build):
+        - Apple ID with developer access not signed in on Xcode
+        - Unverified Developer warning on mobile device (after build):
-Settings→General→VPN and Device Management→ Trust application developer Find app on device and tap to run
+            - Settings→General→VPN and Device Management→ Trust application developer
+7. Find app on device and tap to run

-Step 7: Atlas

 Following these steps above will allow for any user to download and use the Atlas Navigation app.